Kanin/PyPixel/README.md

 Installation
 ============

-Download the tarball here: cdnme.ga/pypixel/PyPixel-1.0.tar.gz
+Download the tarball here: https://cdnme.ga/pypixel/PyPixel-1.0.tar.gz

 If you're using Mac or Linux:
 Using your terminal, go to the folder that contains the tarball.
-Then run these.
+Then run these:
 ```
 tar PyPixel-1.0.tar.gz
 cd PyPixel-1.0